 Fine Motor Skills

-Finally, we end our practice with some extra fine motor skills practice.
-Now you’ve probably noticed that fine motors practice is included in all of our breakfast box, literacy and math activities.
+We typically end our practice with some extra fine motor skills practice or craft time!
+You’ve probably noticed that fine motors practice is included in all of our academic activities.
 So for this part of our learning time, I try to include a lot of free practice!
 This is when we bust out our favorite sensory bins for free time scooping and pouring, building with PlayDoh, or crafts!
 Sometimes I include prompts but other times, anything is fair game!

-I hope this post gives you some ideas for your homeschool preschool routine with your 4 year old!
-We try to stick to this routine and do school about 3 days each week.
-But sometimes, our favorite way to do school is to just sit down with all of her school drawers and dig through until we find something fun for the day!
-No matter what, sitting down with your preschooler is a great way to spend time together and introduce them to homeschool!
+I hope this post gives you some ideas for your homeschool preschool routine with your little ones!
+While I plan school activities for 5 days each week, there are absolutely plenty of weeks when we just hit 2-3 days of school.
+Some days we even through the plans out the window and just dig through our school bins to see what we’re in the mood for!
+Ha!
+But no matter what, sitting down with your preschooler is a great way to spend time together and introduce them to homeschool!